 Employees who get along are more likely to enjoy work, contribute to brainstorming and other work conversations, and feel supported in their efforts.
 In fact, according to Quantum Workplace, “employee satisfaction increases nearly 50% when a worker develops a close relationship on the job.”
 While it’s impossible to force a friendship, providing opportunities for coworkers to spend quality time together and creating a happy, healthy, and fun work environment goes a long way.

 Keep Tabs On Engagement

-It’s hard to know what your initial levels of engagement are or if they’re actually improving without some form of measurement.
+It’s hard to know what your initial levels of engagement are (or if they’re actually improving) without some form of measurement.
 Don’t guess when it comes to something as important as employee engagement.
-Surveys, like those accessible in MangoApps, give quick and reliable results sure to help any leader.
-Wondering what to ask?
-Check out 20 simple Employee Engagement survey questions for a few ideas.
+Surveys can provide quick and reliable results to help any leader.

-First impressions make a big difference,especially when it comes to engagement.
+First impressions make a big difference, especially when it comes to employee engagement.
 Companies need to make sure their employees are supported from the very beginning.
 This means ensuring they have proper training, providing mentors when appropriate, and showing workers that you care about their career goals and ambitions.
 When employees know you care and have the tools they need they naturally enjoy themselves.